vledoze/in-60-seconds/PITCHME.md

 @ul[](false)
 - ROS Industrial (Fraunhofer Institut) : Push forward ROS for industries
 - ROS for railways (SNCF) : Community for ROS applications in railways sector
-- AWS Robomaker (Amazon) : Cloud extension for ROS Dev. / Simulation / Deploiement
+- AWS Robomaker (Amazon) : Cloud extension for ROS Dev. / Simulation / Deployment
-- ROS 2 Technical Steering Commitee with Amazon, Intel, Microsoft, Bosch, and many other big companies... : Dev. effort / Roadmap / Dev.
+- ROS 2 Technical Steering Commitee include Amazon, Intel, Microsoft, Bosch, and many other big companies...
+    + Help in the Dev. effort
+    + Help to Establish Roadmap
+    + Help to Establish Dev.
 Policies
+    + All decisions on consensus (if not they vote)
 @ulend
 @snapend